ChrstphrHll/npc_gen/students/Jacoby Maeraddyth.md

 # Jacoby Maeraddyth
 ---
 ### Description
-- Goliath Monk from Aldercrown Empire
+- Goliath Monk from Chillwild Peaks
 - 2nd year Assault student in Burk
-- long straight pink hair that's wild, Pale Brown eyes, and Light skin
+- shoulder length frizzy white hair that's wild, Pale Brown eyes, and Light skin
 - Is Conservative and Invisible, and has Integrity as their ideal

 ### Organizations